The Code42 device migration process (also called adoption or replacement) allows you to easily migrate backup data after you:

 - Replace a device with a new one (due to theft, loss, or upgrade)

 - Reinstall a device's operating system

-Migrate user settings on Windows
+Migrate user data and Code42 settings

 Our Customer Champions are available to assist you with backing up Windows user settings.
 But USMT is not a Code42 product, and our Customer Champions cannot provide detailed assistance with USMT-specific tasks, such as deploying USMT to devices, creating the necessary .XML files, or selecting ScanState and LoadState options.
 For assistance with USMT, consult Microsoft's documentation.

 - User State Migration Tool (USMT) Technical Reference

 USMT 10.0 works with Windows 7, Windows 8, and Windows 10.